kajarenc/geoguessrenv/REPORT.md

 An important note is that both `streetview` and `streetlevel` do not use the Google Street View API to get data;
 instead, they make calls to the Google Maps website, which could be blocked by Google if used excessively.

-After the data is loaded in `reset`, I build a graph of panoramas that are connected to each other.
+After the data is loaded in `reset`, I1 build a graph of panoramas that are connected to each other and start an episode.

+Currently the env pulls data only from the Google street view, but [sk-zk/streetlevel](https://github.com/sk-zk/streetlevel?tab=readme-ov-file#functionality-overview) allows pulling data from other providers, like Yandex Panorama or Bing Streetside.

 ### Things to improve